Alicja-Malinowska/ColourPerfect-e-commerce/README.md

 * If there are no matching colours for a season there is a message informing about that and encouraging user to choose a colour anyway.
 * If a product has no colours, or no description, an information is displayed
 * If a product is added to the basket, a pop up appears with an information what was added, and with 'mini basket' view from where user can go straight to checkout
-* Quantitty input is read only so that the user cannot type the number, can only use the buttons.
+* Quantity input is read only so that the user cannot type the number, can only use the buttons.
 The reason for this is defensive design, otherwise additional validators would be necessary, checking if the field was completed properly (only numbers, number within bounds etc.).
 Since this is not a wholesale and it is expected that the customer will buy one or only a few same items, this solution should be good from the UX point of view.

 #### Search page

-* This page can be accessed by clicking on a brand or category link, or searching for a phrase using th searchbox (or of course by typing a correct ULR)
+* This page can be accessed by clicking on a brand or category link, or searching for a phrase using the searchbox (or of course by typing a correct ULR)
 * The header informs what the results are for (brand, category or the searched term)
 * Products are displayed as cards and when clicked, take user to the product page
 * If user is logged in, products that are on their wishlist (regardless the colour) are marked with a little heart icon that takes user to their wishlist